facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/build.md

 ---
 layout: default
-title: Building Facebook C# SDK from Source
+title: Building Facebook SDK for .NET from Source
 ---

 ## Getting the source code.